brighamlee1/crypto-viewer/README.md

 # Crypto Viewer

 ### Description
-- My app is called Crypto Viewer and I wanted to create this because I am very interested in crypto and want to make it easier to view the key details.
+- My app is called Crypto Viewer and with this app you can get all the key information you need to know about a certain crypto coin.
-- My application will display the top 100 cryptocurrencies in real time and will update as the info updates.
+- My application will display the top 250 cryptocurrencies in real time and will update as the info updates.
 - You will be able to click on a crypto coin and view more thorough information about it.
 - You will be able to view stats that can help you learn more about crypto itself or a specific coin you would like to learn about.
+- You will also be able to view the latest news topics related to crypto.
+- You can click on a news article and it will take you to the source's website and you can read further into that topic.

-### MVP User Stories
+### User Stories
-- As a user, I want to see all of the top 100 cryptocurrencies in real time and see real stats.
+- As a user, I want to see all of the top 250 cryptocurrencies in real time and see real stats.
 - As a user, I want to click on a crypto coin and view more information about it.
 - As a user, I want to be able to view this application on my phone as well as my laptop.

-### Post MVP User Stories
 - As a user, I would like to be able to search for a crypto currency on the home page.
 - As a user, I want to be able to see the latest news on crypto currency.